 Brakes should be serviced as recommended by the vehicle manufacturer – period, end of the story, no more discussion.
 Automotive brakes are responsible for safely stopping a vehicle.
 As such, it’s not something you want to hold off on replacing until you see warning signs of failure.

-Always check with your vehicle’s service manual or click this link to look up your scheduled maintenance, it’s a free tool offered by YourMechanic.com.
+Always check with your vehicle’s service manual or check out this link to look up your scheduled maintenance, which is a free tool offered by YourMechanic.com.

 What are Common Suspension Problems in Fall?